offalynne/Input/docs/latest/Quick-Start-Guide.md

 input_player_gamepad_set(0)
 ```

+Just like the keyboard functions, gamepad functions use [normal gamepad input values](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Game_Input/GamePad_Input/Gamepad_Input.htm) from standard GM features.
 Congratulations, you now have gamepad input!
 If you want the player to be able to switch between keyboard and gamepad devices on the fly, add `input_hotswap_tick(0)` to your Step event.

-This system is also great for rebinding, but you'll have to take a deeper dive into the documentation for more information on that.
+Et voilà!
+This system is also great for rebinding (and more!), but you'll have to take a deeper dive into the documentation for more information on that.